 iPhone Usage Rules

-I decided to write out some guidelines to try and stop me falling back into bad habits.
+I decided to write out some guidelines to try and stop myself from falling back into bad habits.
 They are here for my reference mainly, but you're more than welcome to follow them:

 - No social network apps